Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Rachel glanced at her, biting her bottom lip.
 "Quinn, I don't wish to burden you or hurt you anymore than I clearly have already."

 She steeled herself.
 "Neither do I. So tell me.
 I need to hear this."

 Another sigh left her plump lips before she spoke again.
 "You don't…tell me you love me."

 "It's been thirty seven and a half days," Rachel said, not unkindly, as she turned to gaze into hazel eyes.
 "The last time you said it was the last time we made love.
 Just after.
 You thought I was asleep."

-The blonde could only gawk, because…well, only Rachel would keep that kind of track of when she said it.
+Quinn could only gawk, because…well, only Rachel would keep that kind of track of when she said it.
 She couldn't remember saying it.
 Why wouldn't she say it?
 Why wouldn't she say it at every opportunity?

 The only answer she could give was that it was for the same reason she didn't talk to Rachel about her problems.

 "Sometimes I feel like you just put up with me for…."
 She trailed off, staring ahead again.

 Quinn knew the bathroom wallpaper couldn't be that interesting.
 "For what?"